kubetail-org/starlette-wtf/README.md

 ### Disable in Unit Tests

-To disable CSRF protection in unit tests you can toggle the `enable` attribute in `CSRFProtectionMiddleware`:
+To disable CSRF protection in unit tests you can toggle the `enabled` attribute in `CSRFProtectionMiddleware`:

 ```python
 from starlette.applications import Starlette